 - M27 Infantry Automatic Rifle: A squad automatic weapon variant developed from the D16.5RS adopted in 2011 by the United States Marine Corps.

-- HK416 A5: An improved variant that was first seen in the Individual Carbine competition.
+- HK416 A5: An improved variant first seen in the Individual Carbine competition.

 - HK416 A7 (designated G95): A variant designed for the German KSK and KSM.